-Question 22.
-Does the company report on the average, typical or maximum permitted live transport times for the animals in its supply chain?
-RationaleIn addition to having clear policy commitments and management practices, companies are expected to maintain strict measurement criteria for animals in their supply chain.
+Question 23.
+Does the company report on the average, typical or maximum permitted live transport times for the animals in its global supply chain?
+Rationale In addition to having clear policy commitments and management practices, companies are expected to maintain strict measurement criteria for animals in their supply chain.
 This question is looking specifically at measures linked to the live transportation of animals their supply chains.
-When being transported, animals can experience hunger, thirst, discomfort, pain, frustration, fear and distress, as well as physical welfare problems including injury, disease, and, in the worst cases, death.
-For these reasons, transport of live terrestrial animals should be minimised wherever possible an journeys should be kept as short as possible.
+When being transported, animals can experient hunger, thirst, discomfort, pain, frustration, fear and distress, as well physical welfare problems including injury, disease, and, in the wor cases, death.
+For these reasons, transport of live terrestrial animals should be minimised wherever possible and journeys should be kep as short as possible.
 Specifically, any transport of a live terrestrial animal that exceeds 8 hours, from loading to unloading, has been shown to decrease welfare significantly.
 In the case of farmed fish, handling practices and water quality conditions (particularly oxygenation) can have a significant impact on welfare.
-Conditions for transportation of fish must therefore be suitable and a maximum time limit may be required as determined from species-specific welfare risk assessments.ScoringNo reporting on live transport times ent s in ort Scoring No reporting on live transport times.
-0 The company partially reports on the live transport times for animals, but reporting is limited to certain geographies, species or products.
-3 The company reports fully on the live transport times for anin covering all relevant species and geographies.
-5
+Condition for transportation of fish must therefore be suitable and a maximum time limit may be required as determined from species-specific welfare risk assessments.
+Scoring No reporting on live transport times.
+0 The company reports on the live transport times for animals, but this reporting is limited to certain geographies, species or ownbrand products.
+3 The company reports fully on the live transport times for animals, covering all relevant geographies, species and own-brand products.
+5 (Max Score 5) Explanatory Notes This question was looking specifically for explicit reporting on the average, typical or maximum live transport times for animals.
+Companies that reported using proxy measures (e.g. the proportion of animals managed to certain farm animal welfare standards) were not awarded points unless they explicitly stated that the standard meant that the transport times were limited to eight hours or less.
+Points were only awarded if the company was explicit about the average, typical or maximum transport times for animals affected.
+Companies that reported on the average, typical or maximum distance travelled by animals without specifying transport times were not awarded points.
+Companies that made general statements about "Our animals"

-(Max Score 5) 0 Explanatory Notes (Max Score 5) This question is looking specifically for explicit reporting on the live transport times.
-Companies that reported using proxy measures (e.g. the proportion of animals managed according to particular farm animal welfare standards) were not awarded points unless they explicitly stated what the implications were for live animal transport times.
-Points were only awarded if the company was explicit about the proportion of animals affected.
-Companies that reported on the total number of animals affected but did not put this number into context of the total number of animals used or processed were not awarded points.
-Companies that made general statements about "Our animals" or "All animals" were transported within maximum journey times were not awarded points unless there was clear evidence that key performance indicators (ideally by relevant species) were in place to monitor performance against policies and/or related targets or objectives.
+or "All animals" being subject to average, typical or maximum journey times were not awarded points unless there was clear evidence that key performance indicators (ideally by relevant species) were in place to monitor performance against policies and/or related targets or objectives.